-7 Ingredients That Add Smoky Flavor Without a Flame
+8 Ingredients to Add Smoky Flavor Without a Grill

 Every year, as the weather finally warms up, I find myself lamenting the fact that I don’t have a grill.
 When I start to crave the smoky flavor that comes with cooking over charcoal, but all I have to work with is my tiny apartment kitchen, I turn to a few choice alternatives that still pack an earthy, smoky punch.